Supporting Local Restaurants Act, 2020, S.O. 2020, c. 31Skip to content

 Consolidation Period: From December 19, 2020 to the e-Laws currency date.

-Note: This Act is repealed on a day named by proclamation of the Lieutenant Governor.
-(See: s.
+Note: This Act is repealed on a day to be named by proclamation of the Lieutenant Governor.
+(See: 2020, c.
+31, s.
 13)

 Interpretation and Application